PUBLISHED February 23rd, 2018 06:00 am | UPDATED February 7th, 2020 12:10 pm

-You’ve probably heard of her – you might even have seen her on the streets of Singapore.
+You’ve probably heard of her – but you might not find her best works in the National Gallery.
 After all, Kelly Lim, better known by her moniker Kelly Limerick, stands out from the crowd.
 Recognised by her stunning dreads, unconventional style of dressing, and quirky ‘kimo-kawaii’ crochet works, the norm-defying artist has previously collaborated with the likes of H&M, Uniqlo, and Puma.
 Recently, she’s also been working on large-scale installations that inject unexpected visual experiences into urban spaces, some of which have been featured in galleries around New York City and Tokyo.

 Now, she shares with us her most memorable experiences on the street, her inspirations, and her thoughts about being called a ‘rebel’.

 When did you learn to knit and crochet?
 Who taught you?

 Hello!
 I first started doing crochet when I was 7, and knitting came after.
 My mother used to go for crochet classes at a store near our house, and I begged her to let me go for classes too.
 That was how I had my first crochet class, learning how to make a Hello Kitty.